Drenn1/Oracle-of-Seasons-Ages-Randomizer-Web-Interface/readme.md

 Then run the following commands:

 ```
 ./setup.sh build-docker      # Build docker containers, should only need to do this once
-./setup.sh build-rando  # Build oracles-randomizer-ng and base roms
+./setup.sh build-rando-clean # Build oracles-randomizer-ng and base roms
 ./setup.sh start             # Run the webui on port 80
 ```

 Do not run the commands as root, npm will complain (sudo should be fine).